Air Mauritius: Recent developments and future plans

 In July 2014, during the Farnborough Air Show, it was announced Air Mauritius signed a memorandum of understanding with Airbus for six Airbus A350-900s, of which two would be leased from AerCap and with the option to place additional orders for up to three more aircraft of the type between 2023 and 2025.
 It was originally planned that the leased aircraft would join the fleet by the end of 2017 and the other four would join in 2019 and 2020.

 In February 2017, Air Mauritius announced that it would be leasing two Airbus A330-900 aircraft from Air Lease Corporation to replace two Airbus A340-300E aircraft from September and October 2018.
 Due to delays from Airbus, these aircraft were delivered in April and June 2019.
 The two Airbus A350-900 that were due to be delivered in 2020, were pushed back to 2023.
 It was also announced that the airline's existing aircraft would be refurbished with new seats, new inflight entertainment systems and onboard Wi-Fi.
 The revamp of the cabin interiors was planned to be completed by June 2018.
-The two Airbus A350-900s that were due to join the fleet in 2019 were sublet to South African Airlines for three years.
+The two Airbus A350-900s that were due to join the fleet in 2019 were sublet to South African Airways for three years.
 In August 2020, these aircraft were returned early by SAA, due to financial difficulties.

 In July 2021, the airline completed the sale of its two Airbus A319 and remaining Airbus A340 aircraft.
 The retirement of the Airbus A340 marked the end of 27 years of service of the fleet type with the airline.
 The retirement of the two Airbus A330-200 from the fleet was completed by end of November 2021.

 On 19 June 2023, Air Mauritius announced that it confirmed an order for three Airbus A350-900, an increase of one plane from the original 2014 order.
 The aircraft are expected to be delivered between 2025 and 2026.